IM-Suryakant-Kumar/ClenchSnap/README.md

 - Add, edit and delete comment management on single post
 - Like, Dislike and Save to Bookmark management
 - Search users with debounce implementation
+- Filter posts by trending, oldest and recent first
 - User Friendly toast

 ## Tech Stack